 Old electronic items shouldn’t always be treated like rubbish.
 Why not be creative with them?
 There are many interesting things you can do with old circuit boards, from turning them into pieces of art or even a wall clock – the possibilities are endless.
 Some particularly fun examples include: turning your old desktop monitor into a funky fish tank or turning your circuit boards into jewellery.

 Make some money

 If you need to raise some cash, you can always sell stuff online for free.
 It’s as simple as putting your stuff in a box and receiving a cheque in the post for your old electronics.
 Websites like Music Magpie will organise a courier to collect your electronic goods within a week.
 Music Magpie recycles everything, from old DVDs to computers and TVs and even offers mobile phone recycling.
 This is a great low-hassle option for those who don’t want to go to the trouble of selling their electronics through local listings.
-You stand to make healthy profit from selling your goods, which is always a good thing as we approach Christmas.
+You stand to make healthy profit from selling your goods.

 Make some space

 If many of your old electronic products aren’t working, the best way of disposing of them is to take them to a local council recycling facility.
 Many consumers think it’s acceptable to throw small electronic products directly in the bin with their regular rubbish, but this highly wasteful.
 Getting rid of old bulky TVs can be extremely difficult as they can be cumbersome and heavy.
 So if you need help getting rid of large items, contact your local council who will come and collect and recycle your old electronic goods without a fuss.